lhelwerd/rechu/docs/source/commands.md

 Once the menu has been invoked, additional steps to do must be provided manually, such as `products` and `discounts` to add additional products and discounts in an interactive manner, respectively.
 Additional metadata for earlier products may be created with the `meta` step.
+This includes writing assortments of product ranges which have a shared generic product whose properties are inherited.
+If a product is created with similar matchers or identifiers as an existing metadata item, then an opportunity is given to merge them together or to add more matcher fields to distinguish the former.

-To finish the file generation and import, use the `write` step in the menu.
+To finish the file generation and import after using the menu, use the `write` step.
 If you run the command as `rechu new -c`, then this step will ask for confirmation before making persistent changes.
 A failed write (which also happens if there are no products listed on the receipt) will display the YAML format and return you to the menu.
 It's possible to exit the process by entering `quit` in the menu (with a confirmation if the `-c` argument is provided) or pressing `Ctrl+C` at any point.
 The receipt is discarded and you are able to start again from scratch.
 Product metadata is only accepted if it matches the current product or later on any product on the receipt without leading to duplicate matches.
 If you wrote a faulty receipt or product metadata, then you could either externally edit the corresponding YAML file and synchronize it by [reading files](#read), or you can use another command to [delete](#delete) the receipt YAML file and database entry.

 :::{tip}
 In the menu, all steps are also recognized if only a number of initial